-In fiscal year 2022, auditors for the Department of Health and Human Services (HHS) continued to identify internal control deficiencies in certain controls related to the sufficiency of the review of methodologies and related calculations and estimates that HHS used to prepare its Statement of Social Insurance for the Medicare program.
-Specifically, HHS's auditor identified formula errors and input errors of source information in certain spreadsheets used to prepare the Statement of Social Insurance that HHS's monitoring and review function did not detect.
+In fiscal year 2023, auditors for the Department of Health and Human Services (HHS) continued to identify internal control deficiencies in certain controls related to the sufficiency of the review of methodologies and related calculations and estimates that HHS used to prepare its Statement of Social Insurance for the Medicare program.
+Specifically, HHS's auditor identified formula errors in certain spreadsheets used to prepare the Statement of Social Insurance that HHS's monitoring and review function did not detect.
 Such control deficiencies could result in misstatements to the Statement of Social Insurance.

-66Key entities contributing to the significant deficiency for federal grants management include the Small Business Administration, Department of Homeland Security, and Department of Housing and Urban Development.
+68Key entities contributing to the significant deficiency for federal grants management include the Small Business Administration, Department of Health and Human Services, and Department of Housing and Urban Development.